 Right from the very first phone call, make sure you are polite and pleasant to the appraiser.
 Be on-site the day of the appraisal and if you have pets, consider keeping them out of the house while your appraiser is doing his or her inspection.
 In general, your appraisal should go well as long as you’re prepared, present your documentation in an orderly manner, and have a pleasant attitude.

-If you are interest in refinancing your mortgage and have any further questions, feel free to contact us.
+If you are interested in refinancing your mortgage and have any further questions, feel free to contact us.
 One of our licensed mortgage consultants will be happy to assist you.